andrewettensohn/ProbablyFriends/README.md

 ## Overview

 The details of the Jenkins pipeline are documented in this readme along with steps to recreate the work I've done.
 This repository contains a simple ASP .NET 6 web application with Razor pages and a unit test project.
-The configuration for the Jenkins pipeline is listed below as an XML code block along with a deployment script written in Python.
+The script for the Jenkins pipeline is listed at the bottom of this README in a code block along with a deployment script written in Python.

 ## Setting up the .NET Project